Mobility rights arrangements of the Commonwealth of Independent States: 2000s

-Convention on legal assistance and legal relations in civil, family and criminal cases (Kishinev Convention) signed on 7 October 2002 by Azerbaijan, Armenia, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Uzbekistan, Ukraine and Georgia.
+Convention on legal assistance and legal relations in civil, family and criminal cases (Chișinău Convention) signed on 7 October 2002 by Azerbaijan, Armenia, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Uzbekistan, Ukraine and Georgia.
 As of 2025, the document is in force for Azerbaijan, Armenia, Belarus, Kazakhstan, Kyrgyzstan, Russia, Tajikistan and Uzbekistan.

 Agreement on mutual recognition and equivalence of documents on secondary (general) education, primary vocational and secondary vocational (specialized) education signed on 15 September 2004.

 Decision on the Concept of Cooperation of the Participating States of the Commonwealth of Independent States in Combating Illegal Migration signed on 16 September 2004.

 Agreement on cooperation in the field of professional development and retraining of specialists of the participant states of the Commonwealth of Independent States signed on 25 May 2007.

 Convention on cross-border cooperation of the participant states of the Commonwealth of Independent States signed on 10 October 2008.

 Convention on the Legal Status of Migrant Workers and Members of Their Families of the Participating States of the Commonwealth of Independent States signed on 14 November 2008.
 In particular, the document is in force for Ukraine as of 2024.